On Bayesian Sequential Clinical Trial Designs: Introduction

 \subsection{Background}

 In most clinical trials, patient enrollment is staggered, and patients' data are collected sequentially.
 When designing a clinical trial, it is often desirable to include a provision for \textit{interim analyses} of accumulating data with the potential for modifying the conduct of the study \citep{pocock1977group, armitage1991interim}.
 For example, in a randomized-controlled trial, if an interim analysis demonstrates that the investigational drug is deemed superior than the standard of care, the trial could be stopped early on grounds of ethics and trial efficiency \citep{geller1987interim}.
-The BNT162b2 COVID-19 vaccine trial is a recent case in which four interim analyses were planned with the possibility for early stopping \citep{polack2020safety}.
+The BNT162b2 COVID-19 vaccine trial is a recent case in which four interim analyses were planned with the possibility for declaring vaccine efficacy before the planned end of the trial \citep{polack2020safety}.

 It is well known that frequentist sequential designs need to be adjusted for the planning of interim analyses to maintain desirable frequentist properties \citep{jennison1990statistical}.
 For Bayesian sequential designs, however, there has been some controversy regarding whether similar adjustments are required \citep{ryan2020we}.
 Some advocated the necessity of these adjustments (e.g., \citealp{fda2010, fda2019}), while others claimed the opposite (e.g., \citealp{berry1985interim, berry1987interim, harrell2020continuous}).